This course is only available for students in the BA Urban Studies programme.

 Please note that if the grade for the written assignments is lower than 5.50, you will not pass the course, regardless of the grade for the other assessment components.

 If the end grade is insufficient (lower than a 6.0), or the grade for the written assignments is lower than 5.5, there is a possibility of submitting an improved version of the insufficient assignments replacing the previous written assignments grade.
 The deadline for resubmission is 10 days after receiving the grade for the written assignments.
-No resit for the participation grade and/or completing polls and/or presentation is possible.
+No resit for the participation grade and/or presentation is possible.